2796gaurav/blazemetrics/README.md

 pip install blazemetrics
 ```

-When a prebuilt wheel is available for your OS/Python version, `pip` will download a binary wheel and no compilation or Rust toolchain is required.
+Prebuilt wheels are published for Linux (manylinux2014), macOS, and Windows across Python 3.8–3.12 via CI.
+On supported platforms, `pip` will download a wheel and skip any Rust compilation.
+If you still see a build step, it likely means a wheel for your exact Python/OS/arch wasn’t available yet.

 ### Building from source only for (developers/contributors)